Assignment (law): Breach and defenses

 A cause of action for breach on the part of the obligor lies with the assignee, who will hold the exclusive right to commence a cause of action for any failure to perform or defective performance.
 At this stage, because the assignee "stands in the shoes" of the assignor, the obligor can raise any defense to the contract that the obligor could have raised against the assignor.
 Furthermore, the obligor can raise against the assignee counterclaims and setoffs that the obligor had against the assignor.
 For example, suppose that A makes a contract to paint B's house in exchange for $500.
 A then assigns the right to receive the $500 to C, to pay off a debt owed to C. However, A does such a careless job painting the house that B has to pay another painter $400 to correct A's work.
 If C sues B to collect the debt, B can raise his counterclaim for the expenses caused by the poor paint job, and can reduce the amount owed to C by that $400, leaving only $100 to be collected.

 When the assignor makes the assignment, he makes with it an implied warranty that the right to assign was not subject to defenses.
 If the contract had a provision that made the assignment ineffective, the assignee could sue the assignor for breach of this implied warranty.
 Similarly, the assignee could also sue under this theory if the assignor wrongfully revoked the assignment.

 Successive assignments

-Occasionally, an unscrupulous assignor will as of the assignment, and on the timing of the assignments relative to certain other actions.
+Occasionally, an unscrupulous assignor will assign exactly the same rights to multiple parties (usually for some consideration).
+In that case, the rights of the assignee depend on the revocability of the assignment, and on the timing of the assignments relative to certain other actions.

 In a quirk left over from the common law, if the assignment was donative, the last assignee is the true owner of the rights.
 However, if the assignment was for consideration, the first assignee to actually collect against the assigned contract is the true owner of the rights.
 Under the modern American rule, now followed in most U.S. jurisdictions, the first assignor with equity (i.e. the first to have paid for the assignment) will have the strongest claim, while remaining assignees may have other remedies.
-In some countries, the rights of the respective assignees are determined by the old common law rule in Dearle v Hall.
+In some countries, the rights of the respective assignees are determined by an old common law rule known as "the rule in Dearle v Hall".